4+1 Accelerated program in aerospace engineering (BSE-MS)

 Offering educational focuses in everything from aerodynamics to structural design to autonomous control systems, the 4+1 aerospace program lets students earn a BSE-MS in just five years.

-Students must apply for admission to the program through the School for Engineering of Matter, Transport and Energy (SEMTE) and the ASU Graduate College by submitting an application form for the integrated programs in aerospace engineering.
-Interested students should meet with their academic advisor to learn more about the program and how to apply.
-Three recommendation signatures from ASU faculty members are required to accompany each application.
+Students must apply for admission to the program through the School for Engineering of Matter, Transport and Energy (SEMTE) and the ASU Graduate College by completing both the SEMTE 4+1 online application and the ASU Graduate Admissions Application.
+Interested students should meet with their undergraduate academic advisor to learn more about the program and how to apply.
+Three recommendations from ASU faculty members are required to accompany the SEMTE 4+1 application.

 Note: The GRE is waived as a requirement for the accelerated master’s program.

 Students will have the opportunity to complete up to 12 graduate credit hours during their senior year.
 Aerospace engineering students can share up to 9 credit hours and reserve 3 credit hours.
 Shared credits will apply both towards the students undergraduate and graduate degree requirements.
 Reserved credit hours will only apply towards the student’s graduate degree requirements.